-The fellowship program in Female Pelvic Medicine and Reconstructive Surgery at the University of North Carolina is a three-year program approved by the American Board of Obstetrics and Gynecology.
+Our fellowship program in Female Pelvic Medicine and Reconstructive Surgery at the University of North Carolina is a three-year program accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 One fellow is accepted at the first year level each year.
+The educational objectives are:

-1) To prepare fellows to provide excellent clinical care, medical and surgical, in the comprehensive evaluation and management of women with pelvic floor disorders, including urinary incontinence, pelvic organ prolapse, and complex benign conditions such as vesicovaginal and rectovaginal fistulas and congenital anomalies.
+- To prepare fellows to provide excellent clinical care, both medical and surgical, in the comprehensive evaluation and management of women with pelvic floor disorders, including urinary incontinence, pelvic organ prolapse, neurogenic bladder, defecatory dysfunction, fecal incontinence, and complex benign conditions such as vesicovaginal and rectovaginal fistulas and congenital anomalies.

-3) To promote skills in teaching, curriculum development, and management essential for excellence as future educators, mentors, and leaders in this field.
+- To promote skills in teaching, curriculum development, and leadership essential for excellence as future educators, mentors, and leaders in our field.